Year 1 of the Tommy Lloyd era in Tucson has sports bettors in Arizona dreaming big.

 Wildcats No. 2 Pick Behind Gonzaga

-The one consistency across Arizona sportsbooks is that Lloyd’s bunch is the runner-up in terms of NCAA title odds.
+The one consistency across the best sports betting apps Arizona has is that Lloyd’s bunch is the runner-up in terms of NCAA title odds.

 The Wildcats sit second at BetMGM Arizona (+600), Caesars Sportsbook Arizona (+750), DraftKings Sportsbook Arizona (+700), and FanDuel Sportsbook Arizona (+600).